friveramariani/friveramariani.github.io/_posts/2019-10-06-invited-speaker-at-uprcm-rise.md

 It was great for to visit his alma mater and meet with colleagues Drs.
 Benjamin Bolanos Rosero (former PhD thesis mentor of Dr. Rivera-Mariani) and Filipa Godoy-Vitorino.

-More importantly, congratulation to <a href="https://www.riplrt.com/members/#Past%20members%20of%20the%20RIPLRT" target="_blank">Lorraine Vélez-Torres</a> for the successful defense of her PhD thesis proposal!
+More importantly, congratulation to <a href="https://www.riplrt.com/members/#Past%20members%20of%20the%20RIPLRT" target="_blank">Lorraine Vélez-Torres</a> for the successful defense of her PhD thesis proposal! <a href="https://www.riplrt.com/2019-07-05-my-experience-at-riplrt/" target="_blank">Read here</a> about Lorraine's summer internship with my research team!

 <img src="/img/upr-rcm-rise.jpg" alt="UPR-RCM RISE Announcement Dr. Rivera-Mariani" class="inline"/>